 I got some though, yay!
 My daughter has totally clicked onto the fact that she has her Nana (my mum) wrapped around her little finger, and that she can elicit all types of snacks from her while she is here visiting from Australia.
-Today, for example, she convinced my mum to take her for a ‘girls coffee date‘, otherwise known as an outing where Nana buys her yet another cookie and they plot how to ‘not tell mummy’.
-It doesn’t work very well, as she invariably comes home with chocolate smeared all over her face (my daughter, not my mum), and announces that she got a cookie….but the thought is there, and it is enough to scare me about her teenage years.
+Today, for example, she convinced my mum to take her for a ‘girls coffee date‘, otherwise known as an outing where Nana buys her yet another cookie and they plot how to ‘not tell mama’.
+It doesn’t work very well, as she invariably comes home with chocolate smeared all over her face (my daughter, not my mum), and announces that she got a cookie….

 I play along and pretend to be horrified, as she seems to get a kick out of it (again, my daughter, not my mum).
 However, secretly I was very excited for the opportunity to actually get some photos taken this month, so I used the opportunity to whip up some meals and perform the quickest photo shoot known to man.

-So this dish, the vegetarian pizza stuffed potato rosti, is delicious.
-And easy.
-It consists of 2 layers of grated potato, onion and herbs cooked up in a skillet with melted mozzarella and sun-dried tomatoes sandwiched in between.
+So this dish consists of 2 layers of grated potato, onion and herbs cooked up in a skillet with melted mozzarella and sun-dried tomatoes sandwiched in between.
 It works great as a main meal with a nice side salad, or as a breakfast/brunch with a nice poached egg nestled on top.
-If you are a bacon fan, go for it – it pairs fantastically!
+If you are a bacon fan, stuff it in there too – it pairs fantastically (just cook it up first)!

 I hope you love it as much as we do.
 Oh and if you are looking for other awesome brunch dishes then check out my Garlicky Quinoa and Spinach Brunch Bowl, or my Creamy Barley and Smoked Salmon Brunch Bowl – they are fantastic!